tangentsoft/pidp8i/src/os8/v3f/README.md

     ../../bin/os8-cp --action-file actions.txt

-This will create the rk05 image file `os8-v3f-build.rk05` with the sources in partition A.  We expect a builder script to be written, which may live in mkos8 will then build the components as they are validated.
+This will create the rk05 image file `v3f-build.rk05` with the sources in partition A.  A script `v3f-control.os8`, run by `os8-run` will build the components as they are validated.

 ## History